 Turning regular conditioner into a deep conditioner

 A regular conditioner can go for as little as $2, but it can give you more than its value.
-To obtain the benefits of deep conditioning, that is a moisturized and healthy mane.
+That is, to obtain the benefits of deep conditioning, a moisturized and healthy mane.

 - Honey: For moisture and shine

-- Extra virgin Olive Oil: it provides your strands with nourishment and shine
+- Extra virgin Olive Oil: it provides your strands with nourishment, and shine

 - Avocados: beneficial in preventing hair loss